BlackRock Throgmorton Trust PLC Buys Back Shares

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-BlackRock Throgmorton Trust PLC has repurchased 25,000 of its own shares at an average price of 585.00 pence per share, which will be held in treasury.
-This move affects the company’s share capital, with a total of 87,446,864 ordinary shares now in circulation, excluding treasury shares.
-Shareholders are advised to consider this updated figure for any changes in their interests in the company.
+BlackRock Throgmorton Trust PLC has repurchased 25,000 of its own ordinary shares at an average price of 587.36 pence per share to hold in treasury.
+This transaction brings the total treasury shares to 15.13% of their total issued share capital.
+These shares, while held in treasury, do not carry any voting rights, impacting how market interest is calculated.

 For further insights into GB:THRG stock, check out TipRanks’ Stock Analysis page.